255BITS/FET-RhythmIQ/app/README.md

 4. Run the application: `python main.py`

 Make sure to have Python 3.7+ and PostgreSQL installed on your system before running the application.

+## Credits

+This project was created with [appcannon](https://github.com/255BITS/appcannon), a tool from 255labs.